 - Written by Adam Gatt Penrith City Council (02) 4732 7777 (02) 4732 7958 firstname.lastname@example.org https://www.penrithcity.nsw.gov.au 601 High St Penrith NSW 2750 Australia

-Fall in love with a different side of Penrith this month by visiting some places that really show their best colours in the cooler months.
+Fall in love with a different side of Penrith by visiting some places that really show their best colours in autumn.

 1. The Rock Lookout